honghong1012/Midterm/README.md

-# ELEC_ENG/COMP_ENG 334: Fundamentals of Blockchains and Decentralization
+# NU ce334
+# Midterm project (course only)

-Welcome!
-This is the repository for required projects of the above course.
+This is the Midterm project for course only.

 ## Project Suggestion
 You need to run the project on your machines. **We strongly recommend Linux or Mac OS.** On Windows, some package referred by the project has bugs, and we recommend Ubuntu subsystem on Windows.